OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

 ## Next steps

-1. We're planning to republ Tentacle 6.3 to our downloads page and Chocolatey on Wednesday, March 8, 2023.
+1. We plan to republish Tentacle 6.3 to our downloads page and Chocolatey on Wednesday, March 8, 2023.
 We had to pull the latest Tentacle from these sources because of the Azure VM extension issues described in this post.
 If you have issues with the extension, this is likely why.
-1. We're going to remove the Azure VM extension from the marketplace at the end of March 2023, to complete the deprecation process.
+1. We plan to remove the Azure VM extension from the marketplace at the end of March 2023, to complete the deprecation process.

 ## Conclusion